 The dialogue she pursued was particularly controversial, as it involved figures such as Alfred Rosenberg, one of the leading ideologues behind National Socialism.
 Buller’s association with people such as Rosenberg and von Ribbentrop, and her insistence on persisting with travel to Germany and cross-cultural discussions as war loomed large, almost certainly led to her attracting the attentions of MI5.

-After the outbreak of war, Buller shared her experiences in Germany with her students in Liverpool and encouraged them to think critically about the threat and appeal of Nazism to young people.
-She was encouraged to write a book about it and in 1943, Darkness over Germany was published.
+After the outbreak of war, Buller shared her experiences in Germany with her students in Liverpool.
+She encouraged them to think critically about the threat and appeal of Nazism to young people.
+Buller was encouraged to write a book about it and in 1943, Darkness over Germany was published.

 Founding Cumberland Lodge